 We discovered that the three most damaging pests from a cost and brand reputation point of view were stored product insects, rats and flies.
 Each one of these pests can affect your business in their own way, resulting in multiple negative outcomes and challenges for you to face.

-Stored product insects (SPIs): The most expensive pests
+Stored product insects (SPIs): One of the most expensive pests

 Stored Product Insects (SPIs) is a generic term that covers beetles, weevils, moths and mites infesting food in storage anywhere in the food chain from the farm to the kitchen.
 Our survey found that they are the most expensive problem, with the most significant impact on revenue.